-The SAB 80C166 is the first representative of the Siemens SAB 80C166 family of full featured single-chip CMOS microcontrollers.
+The SAB 80C166W/83C166W is a representative of the Siemens SAB 80C166 family of full featured single-chip CMOS microcontrollers.
 It combines high CPU performance (up to 10 million instructions per second) with high peripheral functionality and enhanced IO-capabilities.
+These devices derive the CPU clock signal (operating clock) directly from the on-chip oscillator without using a prescaler.
+This reduces the device's EME.